dodderingstalwart/homelab/README.md

 * The homelab will run two Docker containers using Kubernetes.<br>
 * The pipeline will run the application [carnac](https://github.com/dodderingstalwart/carnac) (currently running locally only).<br>

+## Currently
+* Currently switching to run k3s with Ansible for better automation

 ### Future
 * To help learn Google Cloud API by using cloud bucket to host data.<br>
 * Push database into self-hosted deepseek for training on Carnac insults/jokes.<br>